NAME

 newlines introduced merely to keep lines short.

-behaviour of @#).
-It is intended to be used to mark the end of
+haviour of @#).
+It is intended to be used to mark the end of an

 Macros